oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_catalog_namespace_facts_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>A filter to return only resources that match display name pattern given.
 The match is not case sensitive.
-For Example : /folders?displayNameContains=Cu.* The above would match all folders with display name that starts with &quot;Cu&quot;.</div>
+For Example : /folders?displayNameContains=Cu.* The above would match all folders with display name that starts with &quot;Cu&quot; or has the pattern &quot;Cu&quot; anywhere in between.</div>
                                                         </td>
             </tr>
                                 <tr>